kbc10/arl-parks-reservations/README.md

 * [Terraform](https://www.terraform.io/) for managing and provisioning infrastructure (GCS bucket abd BigQuery dataset) in GCP.

-* [Docker](https://www.docker.com/) for encapsulating the dataflows and their dependencies into containers, making it easier to deploy them.
+* [Docker](https://www.docker.com/) for containerizing software services, applications, and their dependencies for easier reuse and deployment.

 * [Data Build Tool (dbt)](https://www.getdbt.com/) for transforming and partitioning the dataset in the data warehouse.